 For the several times that I went through depression and burnout, the real solution started with conversations about my feelings and really trying to figure out the WHY.
 This was different than complaining, blaming, and bitching to people who didn't know what it was like to be a teacher.

 Finding other educators who understood where my frustrations were, what I could do about it, and where I could find more support was a huge help in me fighting the depression and the loneliness.

-Several teachers in The Burned-In Teacher Facebook Group have mentioned seeking out other Facebook Groups that are specific to their grade level, subject, or title.
+Several teachers in The Burned-In Teacher Podcast Facebook Community I've mentioned seeking out other Facebook Groups that are specific to their grade level, subject, or title.
 Finding a place where 'your people' hang out has been really helpful, they have said.

 Another way me and others from the Burned-In Teacher Facebook Group have taken action is to simply get physically active.
 Running, paddle boarding, going for a walk with a teacher friend, doing aerobics, or yoga are only a few of the ways that we have gotten active and have seen results of higher spirits, healthier relationships, and less isolation.

 Other teachers feel freedom and release from the stress of teaching by reading and finding others who enjoy reading in their building.
 They start a 'book sharing club' of sorts, and find solace in sharing their love of good literature to combat depression and isolation.
 Interested in reading a book to help you get Burned back In?
 Try reading Hacking Teacher Burnout

 Whatever your hobby is, make sure you do it and do it often.

 My advice to you?
 Find something that you enjoy doing (whether it's diving into a good book or a pool) and make it a priority.
 No excuses.
 Especially no grading papers in your classroom over taking a nice bike ride with your significant other.